 I was led from Problogger over to Lorelle’s own blog about all things WordPress.
 This is where I read an article titled Translation and multilingual WordPress plugins.
 Of course many of you won’t use WordPress to power your blog.
-Indeed, many of you won’t have a blog to author, but as I’ve added the quite obvious translation section to the top right of this Creative Design :: blog of mine I wanted to mention it and ask your opinion.
+Indeed, many of you won’t have a blog to author, but as I’ve added the quite obvious translation section to the top right of the blog I wanted to mention it and ask your opinion.

 There are a wealth of translation plugins that you can download.
-I chose to use the WordPress Global Translator Plugin (probably because Lorelle mentioned it for a second time in her article comments).
+I chose to use the WordPress Global Translator Plugin (broken link removed, 2014), probably because Lorelle mentioned it for a second time in her article comments.

 Automatic translations aren’t accurate.
 What they do however, is get the message across.
 I find it hard to believe that online translations will ever be 100% accurate but that’s a whole other kettle of fish.